DHI/terracotta/docs/tutorials/windows.rst

       $ pip install awscli
       $ aws configure

 And you're done!
-You should now be able to :doc:`deploy Terracotta on AWS λ <aws>`.
+You should now be able to :doc:`deploy Terracotta on AWS Lambda <aws>`.